Prehistory of Colorado: Pueblo II

-Pueblo III Era
+Pueblo III

-Rohn and Ferguson, authors of Puebloan ruins of the Southwest, state that during the Pueblo III period (AD 1150 to 1300) there was a significant community change.
+Rohn and Ferguson, authors of Puebloan ruins of the Southwest, state that during the Pueblo III period (1150 to 1300), there was a significant community change.
 Moving in from dispersed farmsteads into community centers at pueblos canyon heads or cliff dwellings on canyon shelves.
 Population peaked between 1200 and 1250 to more than 20,000 in the Mesa Verde region.
-By 1300 Ancient Pueblo People abandoned their settlements, as the result of climate changes and food shortage, and migrated south to villages in Arizona and New Mexico, where people lived through the Pueblo IV Era and the Pueblo V Era, with the life of modern Puebloan people.
+By 1300 Ancient Pueblo People abandoned their settlements, as the result of climate changes and food shortage, and migrated south to villages in Arizona and New Mexico, where people lived through the Pueblo IV period and the Pueblo V period, the latter including the life of current Pueblo peoples.

 Late prehistoric Native Americans

 After AD 1300, hunter-gatherers, ancestors of the Ute and Navajo, moved into the southwestern Colorado and southeastern Utah and came to inhabit the region.

 The Ute arrived in Colorado by the 1600s and occupied much of the present state of Colorado.
 They were followed by the Comanches from the south in the 1700s, and then the Arapaho and Cheyenne from the plains who then dominated the plains of Colorado.
 The Cheyenne, Arapaho and Comanche were the largest group of indigenous people in Colorado at the time of contact with settlers.